Town Thorns Care Home

 Ruth Underwood

-Job Title: Wellbeing & Activities Team Leader
+Job Title: Wellbeing & Activities Team Leader Joined: 2011

-Ruth has been a carer at Town Thorns for many years, She is passionate about residents' well-being and when the opportunity came up she jumped at the chance to take on the role in our Wellbeing Team.
+Ruth has been a carer at Town Thorns for many years, She is passionate about residents' well-being, and when the opportunity came up, she jumped at the chance to take on the role in our Wellbeing Team.
 Ruth has already arranged different activities for residents, including gardening, boules, exercise classes and lots more.

 Comments from Ruth: